openHPI/interactive_dashboard/README.md

 [Node.js](https://nodejs.org/en/download/) and npm (included with node) are needed to run this project.
 1. `cd jenz`
 2. Run `npm install`
-2.1 (optionally) if you get an error using windows, run: npm set registry https://registry.npmjs.org/
+3. (optionally) if you get an error using windows, run: npm set registry https://registry.npmjs.org/
-3. Run `npm install -g @angular/cli`
+4. Run `npm install -g @angular/cli`
-4. Run `npm start`
+5. Run `npm start`

+## Development
+Once you have installed the dependencies, you can start a development server by running `npm start`.

 ## Use the custom DataService
 To use the DataService, do the following in your component: